pwa-builder/pwa-auth/README.md

 <pwa-auth credentialmode="none"></pwa-auth>
 ```

-When `credentialmode` is set to `none` and the user taps `Sign In`, pwa-auth behaves as if the user is signing in for the first time: launching the OAuth popup window to authorize.
+When `credentialmode="none"` and the user taps `Sign In`, pwa-auth behaves as if the user is signing in for the first time: launching the OAuth popup window to authorize.

-With regards to browser support, pwa-auth credential management is a <em>progressive</em> enhancement: on browsers that don't support Credential Manager, pwa-auth will fallback to `credentialmode="none"` behavior.
+With regards to browser support, pwa-auth credential management is a <em>progressive</em> enhancement: on browsers that don't support Credential Management, pwa-auth will fallback to `credentialmode="none"` behavior.

 ### Creating keys